ariard/lightning-rfc/12-offer-encoding.md

 # Invoice Requests

-Invoice Requests are a request for an invoice; the designated prefix for invoices is `lnr`.
+Invoice Requests are a request for an invoice; the human-readable prefix for invoices is `lnr`.

 These can be spontaneous, such as a refund or exchange withdrawal, or in